The Medford BMW Southern Oregon Classic is a non-profit event that benefits local charities throughout Southern Oregon.

 Over the years the community has responded to the call for support helping complete major projects that have dramatically improved the health of the communities served.
 Asante Foundation strives to maximize the benefits of philanthropy for each of our donors.
 Our goal is to match donor interests with philanthropic opportunities that allow Asante to enhance services and bring the finest healthcare available to all people in our community.

 Asante is also one of 170 Children’s Miracle Network (CMN) hospitals providing the highest level of pediatric care in our region.
 Fundraising activities for CMN focus around important partners including Costco, Wal-Mart, Dairy Queen, as well as community efforts by schools, clubs and organizations that raise funds for kid’s health.
 The Oregon Wine Experience® is the region’s top wine and culinary destination event raising funds to support CMN and other healthcare programs supported by Asante Foundation.
-Dates for the 2017 Oregon Wine Experience® are August 21-27 so visit www.theoregonwineexperience.com for event details.
+Visit www.theoregonwineexperience.com for this year’s event details and dates.

 CASA of Jackson County